Sandhana-Krishnan-S/Online-Restaurant-Managing-app/README.md

 to do :

-    1 complete home page fully till my satisfaction
-    2 do some validation code for login and signup
+    1 complete home page fully till my satisfaction - Done 2 do some validation code for login and signup -
-    3 give some functionality to home and do order and reservation page 4 about us contact and blog can be done later ...
+    3 give some functionality to home and do order and reservation page - 4 about us contact and blog can be done later ...

 same as last time its 1 : 06 am some reason same time